JohnEarnest/ok/docs/Programming.md

 	  {({x};100+)[2!x]@'x}7 6 15 29 28 42
 	107 6 115 129 28 42

+Sometimes a situation which appears to require a conditional can actually be resolved by exploiting useful edge-cases of verbs and adverbs.
+For example, say you have a value which is either an atom or a list, and for some other purpose you must ensure it is made a list.
+Consider these approaches and decide for yourself which is clearer:

+	  {$[-1<@x;x;,x]} 1
+	,1
+	  {$[-1<@x;x;,x]} 1 2 3
+	1 2 3
+	  ,/,1
+	,1
+	  ,/,1 2 3
+	1 2 3

 Cartesian Product
 -----------------
 You want to consider all combinations of two lists of elements via a dyad `D`.
 This is called a _Cartesian Product_ and can be formed by combining `each left` and `each right`, and possibly joining the results: